Design Operations

 Problem: Design documentation

-I’ve found that, counter-intuively, writing detailed functional specs can be unhelpful.
-In hybrid delivery methods there can be separation between designers and engineers and the temptation is to try and plug these with detailed specs.
+In hybrid delivery methods, there can be separation between designers and engineers.
+The temptation is to try and bridge this with detailed specs.

-But if they’re too detailed, they become cumbersome and time-consuming to manage and important details can get lost in the mass of annotations.
+But if they’re too detailed, specs become unhelpful.
+They’re cumbersome and time-consuming to manage, and readers miss important details in the mass of annotations.

 Solution: Treat it like a product

-Taking a user-centred approach means that I get to understand how best to hand over designs and where to surface requirements so that they easy to consume and things don’t get lost.
+Taking a user-centred approach means that I learn how best to hand over designs and where to surface requirements so that they’re easy to consume.

 Example: SYZYGY Functional specs